Skip to content

 Facility and hardware.
 COOL measures cooling system performance relative to a PUE benchmark.
 FLUX grades your carbon accounting methodology.
 CORE evaluates hardware-workload fit, fleet age, and embodied carbon.

-Certification and recommendations.
-GRADE aggregates engine scores into a composite PTL Score and produces the certification report.
+Scoring and recommendations.
+GRADE aggregates engine scores into a composite PTL Score and produces the assessment report.
 ATLAS generates a ranked action plan — the specific changes most likely to improve your score in the next assessment.

-A PTL certification is not a one-time audit.
+A PTL assessment is designed to be repeatable.
 Year one is a baseline.
-Year three is a dataset.
-Organizations that improve from DEVELOPING to CAPABLE to OPTIMIZED across assessments have a record that regulators, funders, and procurement offices can evaluate.
-PTL maintains the certification record.
+Year three is a trend.
+Organizations that improve from DEVELOPING to CAPABLE to OPTIMIZED across assessments have a documented record of what changed and how the score moved.
+PTL maintains the assessment method.
 You own the findings.

-Read how certification works or start a pilot.
+Read how assessment works or start a pilot.

 RepositoryDescriptionLicense